-Lisa self-published her first book when she was 12 years old.
-She typed and illustrated the pages, sewed the binding on her mother’s sewing machine, and bound the pages between two pieces of cardboard covered in red feed-sack material with white polka dots.
-That same year, her father bought her a camera.
+Lisa self-published her first book when she was twelve years old.
+She typed the story on a manual typewriter, illustrated it with crayon and pen, sewed the binding on her mother’s sewing machine, and bound the pages between two pieces of cardboard covered in red feed-sack material with white polka dots.

 Essays & Articles:

 - “The Stink Plant” (As published in GreenPrints Magazine)

 - “Lying Fallow” (As published in Two-Lane Livin’ Magazine)

 - “Show Me Hikers Search for Rare Flowers” (As published in Wonderful WV Magazine

 - “More than Just a Place” (As published in Encounter Calhoun)

 - “History is Revived at Heritage Village” (As published in Wonderful WV Magazine)

 - “Burdens and Blessings” (As published in The Calhoun Chronicle)

 - “Upper West Fork Park: Food, Music, and Fun” (As published in The Calhoun Chronicle)